SMS Basilisk (1862): Later career

 On 9 December 1864, Basilisk returned to Dänholm, where she was decommissioned for a boiler overhaul.
 In 1865, the boat's 24-pounder was replaced with a rifled 21 cm 68-pounder gun.
 At the start of the Austro-Prussian War in June 1866, Basilisk was mobilized for wartime service.
 She was transferred to Danzig by a shipyard crew, received her crew, and joined a squadron stationed in the North Sea.
 The Austrian fleet was unable to leave the Adriatic Sea, owing to Prussia's alliance with Italy, and so Basilisk did not see action during the conflict.
-From 1867 to 1868, she took part in a new survey of the German coast in the North Sea; this duty lasted from 26 October 1867 to 21 April 1868.
+From 1867 to 1868, she took part in a new survey of the German coast in the North Sea; this duty lasted from 26 October 1867 to 21 April 1868, and was conducted in company with the aviso Loreley and the gunboat Wolf.
 In May, she conducted a survey of the harbor at Tönning and the waters around Heligoland.
 On 6 November, Basilisk was decommissioned for a second time, this time in Geestemünde.

 On 17 July 1870, Basilisk was recommissioned, two days before the start of the Franco-Prussian War.
 She was stationed in the Jade Bight to defend the naval base at Wilhelmshaven, though the French did not launch an attack during the war.
 The boat was decommissioned in 1871 after the war ended, and she remained out of service for the next three years.
 During this period, in 1873, Basilisk received a single 38.1 cm torpedo tube in a deck-mounted launcher, for use as an experimental torpedo gunboat.
 She was the first vessel of the German navy to be armed with self-propelled torpedoes; the first tests were conducted from 24 March to 16 May 1874 in the Wilhelmshaven roadstead.
 This service lasted just two years, before she was stricken from the naval register on 28 December 1875.
 She was then renamed "Mine Barge No. 1", and used as a storage hulk for naval mines as part of the harbor defenses of Wilhelmshaven until at least 1900, the last recorded date she was still in service.
 The date of her sale and when she was broken up have not been recorded.
+Her engine was retained for use in one of the Wolf-class gunboats, built in the late 1870s.